How to Secure Your Home?

 You want to try to think like a burglar when placing lights on the exterior of the residence.
 Look for access points that might otherwise be dark.
 Cover the front and back of the house, and if there are any windows or doors on the side, try to add some light there as well.
 As an additional point, consider whether you want lights that you turn on with a switch or lights with motion detectors.
 Motion-activated lights can be a more effective deterrent and they are better for energy efficiency.

 5. Test Your Windows

 After doors, windows are the most common point of access for burglars.
 First-floor windows are the ones most likely to provide access to a burglar, but you also need to consider any windows on the second floor or basement.
-If you want to guarantee the security of your home, you need to inspect the locks on your home windows and make sure they cannot be opened from the outside.
+If you want to guarantee the protection of your residence, you need to inspect the locks on your house windows and make sure they cannot be opened from the outside.

 The first step is to just check your windows to make sure the locks are secure.
 Lock your windows and test to see if you can open them from the outside.
 If it is a second-floor window, just lock it and see if you can force it open.
-If you are concerned about the security of your window locks, you can buy new locks or security hardware that prevents opening from the outside.
-However, it is essential to note that different types of windows will require different types of locks, key, and hardware.
+If you are concerned about the safety of your window locks, you can buy new locks or safety hardware that prevents opening from the outside.
+However, it is essential to note that different types of windows will require different types of locks, keys, and hardware.

 6. Install Security Cameras

-Security cameras are listed as one of the most effective burglary deterrents.
+wireless cameras are listed as one of the most effective burglary deterrents.
 No burglar wants to be recorded as they commit their crimes.
-For this reason, it makes home CCTV cameras one of the smartest investments when it comes to home security devices.
+For this reason, it makes home CCTV cameras one of the smartest investments when it comes to home monitoring devices.